crmckenzie/configure-win-dev-workstation/README.md

 6. Configure-Machine.ps1
 7. Upgrade-Powershell
 8. Reboot
+9. Install-Profile
-9. Install-ChocolatelyPackages - you should "opt in" to the the packages you want by commenting packages in/out
+10. Install-ChocolatelyPackages - you should "opt in" to the the packages you want by commenting packages in/out